BirdeeHub/minesweeper/README.md

 Its just main, but without most of the comments from the tutorial,

-and some small changes, such as having the fixed version of toggleDarkMode, and also ScoresFileIO as an actual static class and not a fake one.
+and some small changes, such as having ScoresFileIO as an actual static class and not a fake one

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 |                                                     |                                                     |